smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ---
 ## 🟩 OBS:
 * settings > stream > ignore stream serv setting recommendations
-* output > rescale output disabled > constant bitrate > 6000/7500kbps > keyframe 2s > P5 > HQ > two pass (quarter res) > uncheck both > 2 b-frames
+* output > rescale output disabled > constant bitrate > 6000/7500kbps > keyframe 2s > P5 > HQ > uncheck both > 2 b-frames
 * output > audio > 256kbps or 320kbps
 * audio > 48kHz
 * video > output 1664x936 > 60fps
 * advanced > sRGB > limited > sources uncheck browser source hardware acceleration
 #
 * set game capture RGB10A2 Color Space set to Rec.
-2100 (PQ) when you are playing in HDR so your stream can see the game tone‑mapped to SDR
+2100 (PQ) when you are playing in HDR so your stream can see the game tone‑mapped to SDR (remember* to turn it back to sRGB* when playing in SDR)
 * set your display captures for desktop checkbox to Force SDR for if you are ever in HDR for viewers
 * turn off Docks > Audio Mixer because it cost you 2fps in every game
+* -5dB on obs desktop audio can help keep your sound balanced
+* two pass (quarter res) can help quality a little if you want to test
 ---
 ---
 ---